devmjun/CaseContainer/README.md

 CaseContainer is *Container View Controller*

-`need to add example gif, example code, codecov and, consider to put Swift package `
+`Need to add example gif, example code, codecov and, consider to put Swift package`

+**CaseContainer is to be Still under development.**